Providing resources for people with a passion for Christ and the web

 Visits to church websites follow the same pattern - they peak at Easter and Christmas.
 Internet searches for 'church' and 'jesus' also peak during Easter and Christmas.
 So do searches for 'ham' and 'eggs' - but of all those, 'church' has the highest search volume over the entire year, worldwide.

 I'm pretty confident if someone is searching for a church to attend on Easter or Christmas they will find one.
 Will they experience something that will bring them back to church the following week or in the middle of July?
-Make a note to ask yourselves these questions throughout the year along with one other question - is it your mission to bring more people to church, or to bring the church to more people?
+Make a note to ask yourselves these questions throughout the year with this in mind - it is our mission to bring the church to more people, not just bring more people to church.

 All posts by Steve